 Additional information about Electioneering Communications can be found here.

 This file includes all transactions with disbursement dates beginning January 1, 2007.
 Please note that this file includes only reports disclosing disbursement activity; reports disclosing only receipts or no activity are not included.

 For the current two-year cycle, electioneering communications disbursements are added to this file each morning.
-If an entity files an amendment to an original report, an automated process attempts to match the coverage, public distribution and receipt dates on FEC Form 9, the 24 Hour Notice of Disbursements/Obligations for Electioneering Communications, in order to include only the most recently filed electioneering communications report in this file.
+If an entity files an amendment to an original report, an automated process attempts to match the coverage and public distribution dates on FEC Form 9, the 24 Hour Notice of Disbursements/Obligations for Electioneering Communications, in order to include only the most recently filed electioneering communications report in this file.
 We recommend, however, that you check the reports as filed to ensure you aren’t counting the same disbursement more than once.